6th Division (Australia): Aitape–Wewak campaign

 The Japanese had occupied the Aitape–Wewak area in northern New Guinea in 1942 and had held it until April 1944 when the Americans had undertaken an amphibious landing around Aitape.
 Later in the year, responsibility for clearing the remaining Japanese troops from the area was passed to the Australians as the US sought to reallocate its troops towards retaking the Philippines.
 From early October, the 6th Division began to take over from US troops, with the first unit to arrive being the 2/6th Cavalry Commando Regiment, which had been formed in early 1943 when the division's cavalry regiment had been converted into a headquarters formation for three commando squadrons: the 2/7th, 2/9th and 2/10th.
+'C' Squadron Group of the 2/4th Armoured Regiment was attached to the division to provided armoured support.
 The 2/3rd Machine Gun Battalion was also assigned as a corps unit for the campaign.
 As a result of shortages in available shipping, the rest of the division arrived slowly over the course of a couple of months.
 Starting in December, the division commenced a limited offensive, advancing towards the main Japanese base at Wewak along the coast and through the Torricelli Mountains to Maprik, which the Japanese had been using for sustainment, having established a number of gardens there.